purcelba/streeteasy_scrape/README.md

 Python code for scraping real-estate data from a popular rental listings web page.

 ## Important
 As of 2/20/2017, Streeteasy.com has blocked web scraping (https://www.distilnetworks.com/).
+I'm keeping this repository here to archive the [existing database](https://github.com/purcelba/streeteasy_scrape) and code from which it was generated.
 Consider https://rentlogic.com/ as a potential alternative data source.

 ## About
 This repository contains a Python script for scraping and formatting rental listings from the popular NYC rental listings web page www.streeteasy.com.

 The core function is streeteasy_scrape_public.py.
 By default, it will loop over all listings on the website producing ~27,000 listings on any given day.
 The results are saved in .csv format.
-An example dataset, 2016-12-20.csv, is included.
+An example dataset, 2016-12-20.csv, is included in the Data directory.

 ## Data